 Moza Ahmed, Um Khalifah, born in the early 1950s, is a high school graduate who insisted on completing her education through adult learning.
 She married her paternal cousin at the age of 15 and bore 3 daughters and 4 sons.

-This rectangular-shaped veil (shaylah) is basically a black, plain, rectangular light silk chiffon cut- fabric, where the outer cut edges are hemmed by hand using thread frayed from the same cut edges.
+This rectangular-shaped veil (Shaylah) is basically a black, plain, rectangular light silk chiffon cut- fabric, where the outer cut edges are hemmed by hand using thread frayed from the same cut edges.
 Generally draped off the head covering the upper body portion.

-A common public practice within the region is to pull down the top portion above the forehead concealing the whole face down to the chest line, or reversly hold one of the draped corners in both hands and flipping it up to cover the crown concealing the entire face, neck, and chest areas.
-This then renders the article a (ghishwah) form the verb to conceal.
+A common public practice within the region is to pull down the top portion above the forehead concealing the whole face down to the chest line, or reversly hold one of the draped corners in both hands and flip it up to cover the crown concealing the entire face, neck, and chest areas.
+This then renders the article a (Ghishwah) form the verb to conceal.
 Both actions are carried out by women very swiftly, elegantly, and somewhat sensuously when any non-relative male crosses path unexpectedly.